-One of the more difficult issues with a security policy that includes IP Telephony is combining the security policies that usually exist for both the data network and the traditional voice network.
-Ensure that all aspects of the integration of the voice data onto the network are secured at the correct level for your security policy or corporate environment.
+One of the more difficult issues with a security policy that includes voice and video traffic is combining the security policies that usually exist for both the data network and the traditional voice network.
+Ensure that all aspects of the integration of the media onto the network are secured at the correct level for your security policy or corporate environment.